autocrossblog/autocrossblog_astro/src/pages/autocrosshandbook.md

 ### Tips for Practice and Improvement
 - Attend practice events and fun runs.
 - Experiment with different techniques and learn from mistakes.
+- Don't worry about modifying your car right away, you can pick up many seconds, sometimes 10+, just by learning the limits of your car and pushing/improving your driving.

 ### Resources
 - Books: "Speed Secrets" by Ross Bentley.